rogerio-richa/eos-generic-ledger/README.md

 # eos-generic-ledger

 ## Pre-requisites
-* An available testnet with a loaded eos.bios contract
+* An available testnet with a loaded eos.bios contract & existing/issued eosio.token SYS tokens

 ## How does it work